dinhomathias/Amc/Making-your-bot-persistent.md

 If you want to create your own persistence class, please carefully read the docs on [BasePersistence](https://python-telegram-bot.readthedocs.io/en/latest/telegram.ext.basepersistence.html).
 It will tell you what methods you need to overwrite.
 If you've written a persistence class that could be of use to others (e.g. a general one covering all types of data).
 Please add it below.

 ## What do I need to change?
-To make your bot persistent you need to know the following.
+To make your bot persistent you need to do the following.

 - Create a persistence object (e.g. `my_persistence = PicklePersistence(filename='my_file')`)
 - Construct Updater with the persistence (`Updater('TOKEN', persistence=my_persistence, use_context=True)`)